WambuiMunene/Natural-Language-Processing-Sentiment-Analysis-on-Tweets/README.md

 **Develop a Sentiment Response Strategy:**
 - Based on the insights derived from the sentiment analysis, create a comprehensive strategy for responding to negative sentiments identified in the tweets.
-- This could include setting up automated alert systems for negative sentiment spikes, defining customer service protocols for addressing issues
+- This could include setting up automated alert systems for negative sentiment spikes, and defining customer service protocols for addressing issues
 - Develop content strategies to engage with customers and improve brand perception.

 These steps will ensure that the sentiment analysis model continues to deliver valuable insights and helps Apple proactively address customer concerns.